 1 in 6 Americans sets foot in our public schools each day

-3 in 10 parents worry about their child's physical safety at school
+24% of parents worry about their children's physical safety at school

 Based on a 2014-2015 school safety survey, only 24% of respondents had conducted a school safety assessment